DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 The following example demonstrates the basic Grid with virtual scrolling:

+.embedded-demo({ "path": "grid-virtual-scrolling/row-virtualization", "showThemeSelector": true })

+The Grid also supports culumn virtualization.
+The feature is demonstrated in the following demo:

-.embedded-demo({ "path": "grid-virtual-scrolling/basic", "showThemeSelector": true })
+.embedded-demo({ "path": "grid-virtual-scrolling/column-virtualization", "showThemeSelector": true })